FelixChan96/Language-Processing/README.md

 # Language Processing Sample Work

-Please read the description below before checking out the report PDFs as well as the Python scripts.
+Please read the description below of implementation and training of neural network models before checking out the report PDFs as well as the Python scripts.

 **Description of tasks**